 She chose to attend Anacostia River Church in Southeast Washington because of its focus on social justice.
 At Anacostia River Church, small groups not only discuss issues such as housing, food insecurity, and community safety, but also “come up with a plan on how the church can make concrete moves as [to get] involved in solving these issues,” Reid-Collazo said.

 While young activists are skeptical of churches, some churches have expressed skepticism toward young activists.
 According to Farrag, churches initially criticized activists for not following the precedent set by previous Black leaders, such as Martin Luther King Jr., which created a rift between the movement and faith institutions.

-When Michael Brown was fatally shot in 2014 by a police officer in Ferguson, Missouri, outrage rippled through the nation — much like it did in May 2020 after George Floyd was killed.
+When Michael Brown was fatally shot in 2014 by a police officer in Ferguson, Mo., outrage rippled through the nation — much like it did in May 2020 after George Floyd was killed.
 The unrest that followed in Ferguson saw clergy and young activists protesting side-by-side, but it also highlighted generational differences.

 “Unfortunately, church and spirituality are not high priorities for Black Lives Matter, and the ethics of love, forgiveness and reconciliation that empowered Black leaders such as King and Nelson Mandela in their successful quests to win over their oppressors are missing from this movement,” Barbara Reynolds, an ordained minister and award-winning journalist, wrote in an op-ed for The Washington Post.

 Barber, however, said popular memory often forgoes historical fact — especially when it comes to King and how his activism was perceived by the church of his day.